 7. Useful references

 API hooking means intercepting some API function calls.
-By means of it you can alter the behavior of any software.
-Hooks are widely used by antiviruses, security applications, system utilities, programming tools etc.
+By means of it you can alter the behavior of any software or system.
+Hooks are widely used by antiviruses, security applications, system utilities, programming tools, etc.

 SetWindowsHooks way that is bounded to the specific desktop).

-AppInit_DLLs infrastructure is a mechanism for loading an arbitrary list of DLLs in all user-mode processes which are linked with User32.dll (Actually, there are very few executables that are not linked with it).
-The DLLs are loaded by User32.dll on its initialization.
+AppInit_DLLs infrastructure is a mechanism for loading a custom list of DLLs in all user-mode processes which are linked with User32.dll (actually, there are very few executables that are not linked with it).
+The DLLs are loaded by User32.dll on its initialization (and thus injected into corresponding processes).

 The behavior of the